Brainhub24/CHATGPT-AUTOBOT/README.md

 ## Disclaimer

-**Please use the 'Sentinel.js - Autobot' responsibly and only on websites where you have the necessary permissions.
+**Please use the 'Sentinel.js - Autobot' responsibly.
 Automated scripts may violate website terms of service and lead to legal consequences.
 Use at your own risk.**

 ## Join the Discussion